 Voluntary, Community and Social Enterprise (VCSE) Sector

-The VCSE sector has a vital role to play in the work of the Local Safeguarding Children Board.
+The VCSE sector has a vital role to play in the work of the Suffolk Safeguarding Partnership.
 Community based organisations including faith based activities and voluntary agencies, are often the first point of contact for local families, children and young people needing help and support.
 The VCSE sector therefore, is extremely well-placed to make early assessments of need, make early interventions and undertake preventative work.
 These organisations will also have an advocacy role, enabling and supporting families and children to access and understand statutory services.

 If you work with children and young people in a local community group or organisation you need to make sure that you have the following things in place for staff and volunteers: